DenialAdams/roland/README.md

 ## Tooling

 ### Visual Studio Code Extension
-There is a VS Code extension for Roland - search for "Roland" on the vscode marketplace, and it's the extension published by "brick.codes".
+There is a VS Code extension for Roland - it's "Roland" on the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=brickcodes.roland), published by "brick.codes".

+`code --install-extension brickcodes.roland`

 It should provide the following features:
 - Syntax Highlighting